gdderije/gdderije/README.md

 - 👋 Hi, I’m @gdderije
 - 👀 I’m interested in 3D modelling, animation, digital iilustration, and web development.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently working as a Software Engineer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C++, Java, and Python Projects
-- 📫 How to reach me ...
+- 📫 How to reach me: gderije.connect@gmail.com | +63 999 850 1377

 <!---
 gdderije/gdderije is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.